eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 If you are seeking to setup a node on Jungle Testnet, you can go to [EOS Jungle Testnet - Node Manual Installation](https://github.com/EOS-Jungle-Testnet/Node-Manual-Installation) on Github.
 Also, you can use [Testnet Auto-Installer script](http://monitor.jungletestnet.io/#register).
 These tools were created by [cryptolions.io](https://cryptolions.io/home)

 ### Configure Kylin Testnet Node
-To configure anode in the Kylin Testnet, please go to [CryptoKylin-Testnet](https://github.com/cryptokylin/CryptoKylin-Testnet) repo and follow instructions there.
+To configure a node in the Kylin Testnet, please go to [CryptoKylin-Testnet](https://github.com/cryptokylin/CryptoKylin-Testnet) repo and follow instructions there.

 # References
 - [Snapshot Related Info](https://developers.eos.io/search?query=snapshot).